zhouzihui2001/zhouzihui2001.github.io/README.md

 # Projects
 ## Bachelor Thesis: Research and Implementation of Image Text Retrieval Based on Attention Mechanism
-- September 2018-May 2019, Chongqing University, Researcher
-- Supervisor: Prof Feng Yong
+_September 2018-May 2019_, Chongqing University, Researcher | Supervisor: Prof Feng Yong
 - We developed an **intra-modal loss function with three forms (visual, text, and combined modalities)** to constrain global feature disparities between positive instances and hard negatives, thus obtaining superior global feature representation.
 - We adopted **two re-ranking algorithms** to optimize the similarity matrix.
 - We conducted experiments to demonstrate the superiority of the proposed model and developed **a prototype image-text retrieval system** based on it.
 ![# SGRAF+框架图](assets/sgraf+.png)

 ## Intelligent Environmental Monitoring System Based on Multi-source Satellite Remote Sensing Images
-- September 2023-June 2024, Chongqing University, Project member
-- Supervisor: Prof Feng Yong
+_September 2023-June 2024_, Chongqing University, Project member | Supervisor: Prof Feng Yong
 - System functions:

   - Supports intelligent recognition of more than 13 types of objects in environments such as forests and rivers.